up42/docs/source/going-further/restricted-blocks-tutorial.rst

 ------------

-Most data available on UP42 is free to access for every customer that is :ref:`compliant <compliance-faq>` with ourr `terms & conditions
+Most data available on UP42 is free to access for every customer that is :ref:`compliant <compliance-faq>` with our `terms & conditions
 <https://up42.com/legal/terms-and-conditions/>`_.
 However, there is
 data and/or processing blocks that **might** have additional restrictions.

  \1.
 Data access restrictions.
+Due to the **sensitivity** of the data
-     Due to the **sensitivity** of the data.
-Some data provides very detailed information about a certain aspect of the world, e.g., a very detailed elevation model that can potentially be used for nefarious purposes.
+     or results provided by an algorithm.
+For instance, some types of data provide very detailed information about a certain aspect of the world, e.g., a very detailed elevation model that can potentially be used for unauthorized or unclear purposes.

  \2.
 Commercial use restrictions.
+The data or algorithm provider
-     The data provider might impose restrictions on the use of the data being provided.
-For example, they might have a previous commercial agreement with some type of entity and they want to make sure that said entity doesn't get access to the data circumventing the previous commercial agreement.
+     might impose restrictions on the use of the data being provided.
+For example, they might have a previous commercial agreement with some entity and they want to make sure that this entity doesn't get access to the data circumventing the previously existing commercial agreement.

 For those reasons some blocks are restricted.
-Nevertheless we encourage you to use those blocks because they provide either unique data sets or unique processing algorithms that are otherwise difficult to come by.
+Nevertheless we encourage you to use those blocks because they provide either unique data sets and/or unique processing algorithms that are otherwise difficult to come by.

 .. _easy-access-restricted-blocks: